TooTallNate/node-header-stack/README.md

        will be emitted if a header is found without a space after the delimiter colon.
 If _false_ then a space after the colon will be optional.

+  - `allowFoldedHeaders` - (Default _false_) - If set to _true_ then folded headers
+       will be allowed.
+Folded headers are headers lines that start with whitespace, and are intended to be concatenated with the previous header.
+If _false_, then the parse will throw an error if a folded header is encountered.

 #### parser event 'headers' -> function(headers, leftover)